Gordon Cooper: Cultural influence

+The 2019 series For All Mankind has Gordon "Gordo" Stevens, a character based in part on him, and the Thunderbirds character Gordon Tracy was named after him.
+Cooper was a major contributor to the book In the Shadow of the Moon (published after his death), which offered his final published thoughts on his life and career.

 While he was in space, Cooper recorded dark spots he noticed in the waters of the Caribbean.
-He believed these anomalies may be the locations of shipwrecks.
-The 2017 Discovery Channel docu-series Cooper's Treasure followed by Darrell Miklos as he searched through Cooper's files to discover the location of the suspected shipwrecks.
+He believed these anomalies might be the locations of shipwrecks.
+The 2017 Discovery Channel docu-series Cooper's Treasure followed Darrell Miklos as he searched through Cooper's files to discover the location of the suspected shipwrecks.

-Cooper appeared as himself in an episode of the television series CHiPs, and during the early 1980s made regular call-in appearances on chat shows hosted by David Letterman, Merv Griffin and Mike Douglas.
-The Thunderbirds character Gordon Tracy was named after him.
-He was also a major contributor to the book In the Shadow of the Moon (published after his death), which offered his final published thoughts on his life and career.